 Do You Have to Purchase a Permit to Boondock?

 Not at all.
-Because most boondocking is found on lands managed by the U.S. Forest Service and the Bureau of Land Management, and because these two agencies do not charge entrance fees to get inside of their lands, a permit is almost never needed.
+Because most boondocking is found on lands managed by the U.S. Forest Service and the Bureau of Land Management.
+These agencies do not charge fees for dispersed camping on their lands, and do not charge entrance fees on to their lands.

 America the Beautiful Pass – This is also known as a National Parks Pass, Annual Pass, or Interagency Pass.
 This is a card that works for all federal land management agencies.
 All it does is waive the entrance fee to get inside of a national park.
 Many boondockers will still purchase this pass because most national parks have dump stations.
 Otherwise, boondocking is not allowed in national parks.
 See, “Is a National Parks Pass Worth Buying for a Boondocker?“